Last updated on October 18th, 2023

 If the solution to worry is so simple, why is it then so hard to stop worrying?
 Why would a person continue to focus on unresolvable aspects of their problem rather than come up with a viable plan and deploy it?
 It is because there is a magical-thinking aspect to worry ruminations: during the act of ruminating on the problem and the danger it poses, the worrier feels safer.
 Worry keeps the danger visible, which feels better than letting the danger remain hidden, waiting to pounce at any moment.
 The problem is that continuing to ruminate about the danger can lead to less of the behavior that would actually minimize that danger.
 So, overcoming worry requires discipline: as soon as you catch yourself worrying, do the thing that is the enemy of worry: immediately start studying.

-Buying More Study Resources Vs. Completing What You Already Have
+Buying More Study Resources vs. Completing What You Already Have

 This is a common problem.
-One could argue that if an exam candidate wants to buy more study resources and has the funds to do so, then this is not a problem.
+One could argue that if a board exam candidate wants to buy more study resources and has the funds to do so, then this is not a problem.
 This is true up to a point.
 However, the buying of more and more resources both indicates an underlying problem and can worsen it.
 The buying of more and more resources may indicate an out-of-control worry, with a solution that can exacerbate that worry.
 A person buys additional study resources because they must feel what they have is not sufficient, but what they have done is make their preparation hole feel deeper.
 Rather than having already gotten through, let’s say, 50% of their prep course, they are now only through, let’s say, 20% of all of their combined study material.
 Thus, the huge amount of unstudied prep material, perhaps an amount that no one could realistically get through in the remaining time to the exam, looms over them and leads to more stress and worry.
 That person will likely continually feel they are falling short and lacking enough time.

-My recommendation is to get a good comprehensive course or other resource, develop a study plan, and study what you have.
+My recommendation to beat board exam stress is to get a good comprehensive course or other resource, develop a study plan, and study what you have.
 If you find you can do more than what you had planned, then certainly add additional resources.
 But remember that you will NEVER be as prepared as you want to be.
 You will NEVER know everything there is to know.
-You will ALWAYS get some exam questions wrong.
+You will ALWAYS get some board exam questions wrong.
 And that is all ok.
 You don’t get gold stars for a high grade on your ABPN exam.
 Board exams are pass or fail only.
 Study in a way and to the degree that when you enter the exam you can hold your head high, knowing you were a disciplined and conscientious studier.
 The rest is out of your hands.
 Say a prayer.
 Focus on the exam question in front of you.
 Answer it to the best of your ability.
 Take a breath.
 Move to the next one.
 Repeat.
 All will be ok.